FlexiGIS/FlexiGIS/doc/source/flexigis_install/install.rst

     (_env_name) user@terminal:~/FlexiGIS/code$ make abstract_data

-extract highway, building and landuse data from filtered OSM data
+extract highway, building and landuse data from filtered OSM data, stores them as shape files and also generate geopandas plots of the urban infrastructures

 - f::